vishalanarase/vishalanarase.github.io/_posts/2025-09-13-could-native-02-canery-checker.md

 * Use **Flagger/Argo Rollouts** if your focus is **progressive delivery** (not just monitoring).
 * Use **Kayenta/Spinnaker** if you need **large-scale automated analysis**.
 * Use **Prometheus DIY/SaaS** if you want **flexibility or managed monitoring**.

+## Conclusion

+Canary Checker brings a **new layer of reliability** to Kubernetes by proactively checking not only your workloads but also your **dependencies, infrastructure, and business-critical workflows**.
+It does not replace existing monitoring and deployment tools.